openssl/openssl/README.md

 We acknowledge that some parties may want to begin deploying post-quantum cryptography prior to the conclusion of the NIST standardization project.
 We strongly recommend that any attempts to do make use of so-called **hybrid cryptography**, in which post-quantum public-key algorithms are used alongside traditional public key algorithms (like RSA or elliptic curves) so that the solution is at least no less secure than existing traditional cryptography.

 liboqs and our integration into OpenSSL is provided "as is", without warranty of any kind.
 See [LICENSE.txt](https://github.com/open-quantum-safe/liboqs/blob/master/LICENSE.txt) for the full disclaimer.

+The integration of liboqs into our fork of OpenSSL is currently at an experimental stage, and has not received significant review.
+At this stage, we do not recommend relying on it in any production environment or to protect any sensitive data.

+The OQS fork of OpenSSL is not endorsed by the OpenSSL project.

+Proofs of TLS such as [[JKSS12]](https://eprint.iacr.org/2011/219) and [[KPW13]](https://eprint.iacr.org/2013/339) require a key exchange mechanism that has a form of active security, either in the form of the PRF-ODH assumption, or an IND-CCA KEM.
+Some of the KEMs provided in liboqs do provide IND-CCA security; others do not, in which case existing proofs of security of TLS against active attackers do not apply.

 Currently, this branch supports post-quantum and hybrid (traditional + post-quantum) key exchange and post-quantum-only authentication in TLS 1.3.
 We intend to add support for hybrid authentication in TLS 1.3 and post-quantum/hybrid key exchange and authentication in TLS 1.2.